-- Backlogs for basic services (water, sanitation, refuse collection) remain unacceptably high in most of our areas. - Visual road index shows a poor and decaying infrastructure network characterised by potholes and unmaintained gravel roads. - Some villages still do not have access to electricity. - Poor Public transport infrastructure. - Community amenities and social facilities are insufficient to service our growing demand from especially young people. - ▶ Despite our proven popularity for tourism, our investment resources are severely limited and fail to make sufficient dent to our infrastructure backlogs resulting in potential loss of investment revenue. - ▶ The purchasing of more machinery has assisted the municipality in dealing with service delivery backlogs in both capital projects and maintenance programme.
+- ▶ Backlogs for basic services (water, sanitation, refuse collection) remain unacceptably high in most of our areas. - ▶ Visual road index shows a poor and decaying infrastructure network characterised by potholes and unmaintained gravel roads. - ▶ Some villages still do not have access to electricity. - Poor Public transport infrastructure. - Community amenities and social facilities are insufficient to service our growing demand from especially young people. - ▶ Despite our proven popularity for tourism, our investment resources are severely limited and fail to make sufficient dent to our infrastructure backlogs resulting in potential loss of investment revenue. - ▶ The purchasing of more machinery has assisted the municipality in dealing with service delivery backlogs in both capital projects and maintenance programme.

-2.6.2Road Infrastructure
+2.7.2.
+Road Infrastructure

-2.6.2.1Road Network
+2.7.2.1.
+Road Network

 The municipality is responsible for the construction, maintenance and upgrading of local access roads and storm water infrastructure done throught the implementation of Rural Roads Asset Management system.
 Other roads are a responsibility of the District, Province and National department of Transport.
 On construction of gravel roads, the municipality has constructed a number of 287 km of new gravel roads from 2018 - 2022.

-The road network of Department of Transport is 320.40 km which includes 68.46 km of paved roads and 251.96 of unpaved roads in Port St Johns Municipality.
+The road network of Department of Transport is 320.40 km which includes 68.46 km of paved roads and 251.96 km of unpaved roads in Port St Johns Municipality.
 We have prioritized the most underdeveloped areas to ensure that there is access to government services.
-A lot has been done and a lot still needs to be done to deliver services to the people of Port St Johns.
+A lot has been done, and a lot still needs to be done to deliver services to the people of Port St Johns.

-The road backlog is estimated at over 1400km of access roads and the municipality is not able to adequately address this backlog due to resources at its disposal.
+The road backlog is estimated to be over 1400km of access roads and the municipality is not able to adequately address this backlog due to resources at its disposal.
 There are generally low levels of investments in road and related infrastructure, and this has resulted in compounding backlogs.
-Participants at the representative forum workshops raised numerous concerns over lack of service delivery and infrastructure maintenance in many of our areas and also decried the wastage in terms of incomplete or poor workmanship experienced in certain projects.
+Participants at the representative forum workshops raised numerous concerns over lack of service delivery and infrastructure maintenance in many of our areas and also declined the wastage in terms of incomplete or poor workmanship experienced in certain projects.
 However, the municipality had now prioritised investments in roads, bridges and storm water infrastructure.
-The municipality has budgeted to spend 96 million on roads, pavements, bridges and storm water infrastructure development.
+In 2025/2026 the municipality has budgeted to spend R65,453,300.00 on gravel road construction, surfaced roads, community hall and sportsfiled.
+An amount of 15 million Office of the Premier as part of small-town revitalization has been set aside to construct Aggate Terrace.
+R4,5 million has been received from the Department of Transport to construct Mthumbane concrete slab in ward 6.

 The budget will assist the municipality to develop the Storm Water Management Plan.

-To ensure that services are delivered, coordinated according to the set development priorities and also have an integrated Municipal approach to issues, the Municipality has established a fully-fledged Project Management Unit which include projects technicians, project accountant, data capturer and ISD officer.
+To ensure that services are delivered, coordinated according to the set development priorities and have an integrated Municipal approach to issues, the Municipality has established a fully-fledged Project Management Unit which include project technicians, project accountant, data capturer and ISD officer.
 The Municipality has also adopted an EPWP policy to mainstream and better manage the work opportunities created through municipal projects and initiatives.
 A road and Transport Forum has been established.
-The forum is represented by stakeholders ranging from taxi and bus operators to frequent users of public transport and sits on quarterly basis.
+The forum is represented by stakeholders ranging from taxi and bus operators to frequent users of public transport and sits on a quarterly basis.
 Sector departments that offer community services are also part of the forum.